Andy4495/GitHub-Actions-and-act/README.md

 ### `act` Caching Reusable Workflows

-NOTE: This problem may be fixed by using the `--use-new-action-cache` option.
-I have not run any tests to confirm this yet.

 The `act` tool caches external repos (i.e., GitHub repos that aren't the current repo under test).
 This can create issues when debugging reusable workflows.
 If you push a change to a reusable workflow stored in another repo, `act` will use a cached version of the workflow without the updates.
 This can make it appear that a fix didn't work even though it should have.

 I work around this by deleting the cache directory any time I update the reusable workflows.
 The default cache location is `~/.cache/act`.
 My reusable workflows are stored in my `.github` repo on the `main` branch, so I run the following to delete the cache: